Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

-We now outline the proof of Theorem \ref{t3shifted}.
-Utilizing the little Gowers norm estimate (refer to \eqref{eqn:La-LaN} below) and the generalized von Neumann theorem (see Lemma \ref{VNT}), we reduce the proof of Theorem \ref{t3shifted} to demonstrating Theorem \ref{Thm:uweyl1} and Theorem \ref{lemma:majorarcsest}, which provide the minor arcs estimates and major arcs estimates for the Cram\'{e}r-weighted averages, respectively.
+Utilizing the little Gowers norm estimate (refer to \eqref{eqn:La-LaN} below) and the generalized von Neumann theorem (see Lemma \ref{VNT}), we reduce the proof of Theorem \ref{t3shifted} to demonstrating Theorem \ref{Thm:uweyl1} and Theorem \ref{lemma:majorarcsest}, which provide the minor arc estimates and major arc estimates for the Cram\'{e}r-weighted averages, respectively.

-\begin{itemize} \item Sketch of the proof of Theorem \ref{Thm:uweyl1}: We prove the Cram\'{e}r-weighted inverse theorem (see Theorem \ref{inverse2}) and subsequently prove Theorem \ref{Thm:uweyl1} by combining Theorem \ref{inverse2}, the weighted $L^p$ improving estimates (see Lemma \ref{lp-improvvv}), and the arguments that address unweighted averages, such as the Hahn-Banach theorem (see \cite[Lemma 6.9]{KMT22}), dual arguments, and the new Ionescu-Wainger multiplier theorem\footnote{While the original Ionescu-Wainger multiplier theorem (see \cite{IW05,MM18,Taoterence21}) could alternatively be employed, we opt for the new version in this work to achieve notational simplicity and to enable direct comparison with the corresponding arguments presented in \cite{KMPW24}.} (see Theorem \ref{thmIW}).
+\textit{Sketch of the proof of Theorem \ref{Thm:uweyl1}:} We prove the Cram\'{e}r-weighted inverse theorem (see Theorem \ref{inverse2}) and subsequently prove Theorem \ref{Thm:uweyl1} by combining Theorem \ref{inverse2}, the weighted $L^{\rm p}$-improving estimates (see Lemma \ref{lp-improvvv}), and the arguments that address unweighted averages, such as the Hahn-Banach theorem (see \cite[Lemma 6.9]{KMT22}), dual arguments, and the Ionescu-Wainger multiplier theorem for the set of canonical fractions (see Theorem \ref{thmIW}).
+The latter simplifies notation and allows us to work with the naive height function (see Subsection \ref{subbb:Terminor}) in place of the more complicated Ionescu--Wainger height function \cite{KMT22, KMTT24}.

-To obtain this Cram\'{e}r-weighted inverse theorem (see Subsection \ref{winver2}), we combine a reduction argument with a new unweighted inverse theorem whose proof needs several crucial techniques, including the alternate inverse theorem in \cite{KMT22}, the Peluse's inverse theorem \cite[Theorem 3.3]{P2}, and the little Gowers norm estimates related to the Cram\'{e}r and Heath-Brown approximants (see Subsection \ref{subsection:approx}).
-Notably, the lower bound of $\delta$ (see \eqref{lcondition1}) in the Cramér-weighted inverse theorem will determine the decay in the multilinear Weyl inequality \eqref{uweyl11}, but the polynomial decay required by the approach in \cite{KMPW24} has not been achieved.
+To obtain this Cram\'{e}r-weighted inverse theorem (see Subsection \ref{winver2}), we combine a reduction argument with an unweighted inverse theorem.
+The proof needs several key techniques, including the alternate inverse theorem in \cite{KMT22}, the Peluse's inverse theorem \cite[Theorem 3.3]{P2}, and the little Gowers norm estimates related to the Cram\'{e}r and Heath-Brown approximants (see Subsection \ref{subsection:approx}).
+Notably, the subpolynomial lower bound of $\delta$ (see condition \eqref{lcondition1}) in the Cramér-weighted inverse theorem will determine the decay in the multilinear Weyl inequality \eqref{uweyl11}, but the polynomial decay required in \cite{KMPWW24} is not achieved under our current framework even though we rely on the Ionescu-Wainger multiplier theorem for the set of canonical fractions.